PatrickReynoldsCoding/CV/README.md

 [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Hobbies and Interests](#hobbies-and-interests) | [LinkedIn](http://www.linkedin.com/in/clare-budds)

-I am a motivated and hard-working dev currently looking for employment following my 16 week Makers.com coding bootcamp.
+I am a motivated and hard-working dev currently looking for employment following my 16-week Makers.com coding Bootcamp.

-In the past months I've been developing my React.js and CSS knowledge.
-I soon hope to start learning Typescript and Python.
+During the course, we studied design principles and TDD to ensure our code was always refactored to be as efficient as possible.
+The course contained 3 major projects, the last 2 involved writing a full-stack website from scratch.
+By the end of the course, I was happy with my ability to build full-stack MERN applications on my own.

-Having made a few full stack sites I'm now working on personal web projects.
-Following some good advice, these projects will be gaming focused as games give unique logical and style challenges to overcome.
+Following graduation, I've been developing my React.js and CSS knowledge as well as looking into deployment.
+Following finishing a few ongoing projects, I soon hope to start learning Typescript and Python, specifically the Django framework.

-**Tech Skills** : JavaScript, React.js, Node.js, Express, Jest, Cypress, HTML, SCSS, CSS, Ruby, Sinatra, RSpec
+**Tech Skills**: JavaScript, React.js, Node.js, Express, Jest, Cypress, HTML, SCSS, CSS, Ruby, Sinatra, RSpec

 ## Projects